egenvall/PagingScroll/README.md

  `scrollSensitivity: PagingScrollSensitivity`

 **PagingScrollContentMode**
-Determines whether the focused item will anchor to leeading or center of the frame
+Determines whether the focused item will anchor to leading or center of the frame
 ```
 enum PagingScrollContentMode {
  case leading, center